 NuScale’s multi-module plant design permits a high degree of flexibility for the deployment of a wide range of simultaneous applications.
 For example, some modules can be dedicated to electricity production, while others provide heat to support industrial processes.
 This makes the NuScale design especially well-suited for hybrid energy applications in which multiple energy sources are integrated with multiple energy consumption processes to form a highly optimized and efficient system.

 SMRs are specifically identified as carbon-free energy for U.S. government facilities to meet or exceed the carbon emissions reductions per Executive Order 13693 ‘Planning for Federal Sustainability in the Next Decade'.
 A couple of facts to illustrate the carbon emissions reduction capacity of our SMR plants:

 - One NuScale SMR can produce enough electricity to power over 100,000 electric cars, which would prevent the release of over 600,000 tons of CO2 emissions per year.
 It could also produce enough hydrogen to power around 60,000 fuel cell cars, avoiding approximately 360,000 tons of CO2 emissions per year.

-- A 10-Module SMR plant, when coupled to a 250,000 barrels per day refinery, can eliminate approximately 40 percent of overall plant emissions (190 MT per hour of CO2).
+- An 8-Module SMR plant, when coupled to a 250,000 barrels per day refinery, can eliminate approximately 40 percent of overall plant emissions (190 MT per hour of CO2).